FOREX-Dollar climbs as data supports bigger rate hikes

 By Chuck Mikolajczak

-NEW YORK, March 24 (Reuters) - The dollar strengthened for the fourth time in the past five sessions, as economic data on the labor market helped solidify views that the U.S. Federal Reserve will be more aggressive in taking steps to combat inflation.
+NEW YORK, March 24 (Reuters) - The dollar rose for the fourth time in the past five sessions, as economic data on the labor market helped firm expectations the U.S. Federal Reserve will be more aggressive in taking steps to curb inflation.

 Weekly initial jobless claims fell to a seasonally adjusted 187,000 last week, the lowest level since September 1969 and below the 212,000 forecast.